smitipachnanda/Cap-seller-the-monkeys/Story.md

 Once upon a time there was a cap seller who used to sell very good caps at low price.
 He was passing through a jungle which was known to be kingdom of monkeys.
+The cap seller was passing by the junglr.
+He was very thirsty.
+He went near the river to drink some water.
+After that he wanted to rest as he has worked tremendously & sold lots of caps.